AndrewHannigan/ctxgen/README.md

 ## Context Folder Structure

-The `.context` folder can contain text files organized in any folder structure:
+The `.context` folder can contain text files organized in any folder structure.
+Here's an example:

 ```
 .context/